msoovali/tervisevarav/README.md

 ## Charts

-As a proof of concept app supports displaying graph for all above data types except blood pressure (this requires additional work as it has 2 measurements while other types have 1)
+As a proof of concept app supports displaying line charts for all above data types except blood pressure (this requires additional work as it has 2 measurements while other types have 1)

 ## Run